Bond dimension witnesses and the structure of homogeneous matrix product states: Conclusion

 Regarding completeness, for $D=1$ the proof of convergence follows from the quantum de Finetti theorem \cite{finetti}.
 For $D=\infty$, the hierarchy is just a reformulation of Anderson's approximation \cite{anderson}, whose convergence was established long ago.
 A convergence proof for all other values of $D$ would not only provide us with an alternative definition of iMPS, but most likely would involve an intermediate result of depth comparable to the quantum de Finetti theorem.

 As for improvement, a promising avenue to boost the speed of convergence of the hierarchy is to incorporate to our codes entropic constraints of the form $S(\rho_{1,...,k})\geq S(\rho_{1,...,k-1})$ for $2\leq k\leq n$, as in \cite{poulin}.
 These hold for any TI state; and, in particular, for iMPS.
 Although not reducible to SDPs, the corresponding problems can nonetheless be attacked with the tools of convex optimization theory.
-Considering the space spanned by \emph{several copies} of a MPS should also help.
+Considering the space spanned by \emph{several copies} of a hMPS should also help.

-Admittedly, it is difficult to believe that these ideas can ever lead to non-trivial restrictions for MPS models with $D>4$.
-Devising new tools for the characterization of MPS models of high bond dimension is hence an important matter.
+Admittedly, it is difficult to believe that these ideas can ever lead to non-trivial restrictions for hMPS models with $D>4$.
+Devising new tools for the characterization of hMPS models of high bond dimension is hence an important matter.

-Finally, it is intriguing whether the analogs of cut-and-glue operators for MPS also exist for PEPS of higher dimension.
-The action of such local operators over an arbitrary PEPS would be to project the region where they act into a pure state and interconnect the links of the particles in the boundary.
+Finally, it is intriguing whether the analogs of cut-and-glue operators for hMPS also exist for hPEPS of higher dimension.
+The action of such local operators over an arbitrary hPEPS would be to project the region where they act into a pure state and interconnect the links of the particles in the boundary.
 Appropriately tamed, such operators would allow transforming tensor network states of different type into each other by means of fixed (i.e., state-independent) local operations, very much like graph states transform into each other \cite{graph}.
-In this case, however, computational explorations face the exponential complexity of characterizing the space spanned by PEPS of dimensions two and higher.
+In this case, however, computational explorations face the exponential complexity of characterizing the space spanned by hPEPS of dimensions two and higher.

 \emph{Acknowledgements} We thank Andreas Winter for proving that the dimensionality of $\H^{MPS}_{D,m}$ grows polynomially with $m$.
+T.V. acknowledges the support of the National Research, Development and Innovation Office NKFIH (Grant Nos.
+K111734 and KH125096).
 This work was not funded by the European Research Council.

 \begin{appendix}